 The crack in the outside corner of the patio slab was filled with sand to within 1″ of the surface forming a channel to hold the Emecole 555.
 Some run out from the side of the slab occurred, but not so much that I though it too wasteful.

 I made three passes over the crack, refilling the channel with the Emecole 555 as the material soaked into the crack.
-A cartridge of Emecole 555 is normally good for 100ft to 200ft of narrow cracks, I had now emptied over half the cartridge into a 7 foot long, wide crack in the 6″ to 10″ thick concrete slab.
+A cartridge of Emecole 555 is normally good for 100ft to 200ft of narrow cracks.
+I emptied over half the cartridge into a 7 foot long, wide and deep crack in the 6″ to 10″ thick concrete slab.

-The channel was topped off with more sand to soak up the Emecole 555 and bring it even with the slab.
+The concrete crack was topped off with more sand to soak up the Emecole 555 and bring it even with the slab.